 Stem Cell Therapy for Diabetes: Success Rate and Clinical Evidence

-Stem cell therapy for diabetes has a success rate approximately 3 times higher than placebo for improving glycemic control.
-A 2025 meta-analysis of 34 randomized controlled trials (Li et al., Stem Cell Research & Therapy) reported an odds ratio of 2.79 (95% CI 1.63–4.75) — meaning patients who received stem cell therapy were nearly 3 times more likely to achieve meaningful improvement.
+Stem cell therapy for diabetes shows a success rate roughly 3 times higher than placebo for improving glycemic control.
+The 2025 meta-analysis of 34 randomized controlled trials (Li et al., Stem Cell Research & Therapy) reported an odds ratio of 2.79 (95% CI 1.63–4.75) — patients receiving stem cell therapy were nearly 3 times more likely to achieve meaningful improvement.
+Independent 2025 reviews reach the same direction, including a government-commissioned systematic review of 20 RCTs (778 patients) and a 13-RCT meta-analysis showing lower HbA1c and insulin needs at 12 months.

 Is Stem Cell Therapy Right for Your Diabetes?